itlavenkatasai/To-Do-List-Front-End/README.md

 JavaScript: Employed for dynamic interactions and client-side validations.
 📈 Results: The frontend repository contributed to the overall success of the ToDo website project by providing a visually appealing and intuitive user interface, enhancing user engagement and satisfaction.

-🔊 Looking for: Feedback on UI/UX design, collaboration opportunities for frontend development tasks, suggestions for improvement.

 🙏 Would love to hear your thoughts and feedback!

 ## How to run